On Pancyclicity in a Mixed Model for Domination Reconfiguration: Introduction

 If the former condition holds, we say that $x$ and $y$ are adjacent via token addition/removal, and in the latter case, we say that $x$ and $y$ are adjacent via token sliding.

-The \emph{token sliding} (TS) model for domination reconfiguration graphs uses a different rule for adjacency than the TAR model: Vertices $x,y$ in the reconfiguration graph of $G$ are adjacent if and only if an element of dominating set $X$ can be exchanged for an adjacent element to obtain the dominating set $Y$.
-In this model, an element from $X$ is said to ``slide'' along an edge of $G$ to yield $Y$.
-The TS model was introduced by Fricke et al.~in~2011~\cite{FHHH11}, who defined $G(\gamma)$ to be the reconfiguration graph in which each vertex corresponds to a minimum dominating set of $G$ and where the adjacencies are as defined here.

-If we generalize this idea to include a vertex in the token sliding domination reconfiguration graph for each of the dominating sets of $G$---rather than just those of minimum cardinality---then the domination reconfiguration graph will be disconnected.
-This is because vertices corresponding to dominating sets of different cardinalities will never be adjacent.
-In the TAR model, however, the dominating graph $\D(G)$ is never disconnected, as any superset of a dominating set is still a dominating set, and thus every vertex in $\D(G)$ lies on a path to the vertex representing $V(G)$, obtained by sequentially including the vertices absent from the initial dominating set.

 By allowing both rulesets for adjacency, the TARS-graph $\ve(G)$ of a graph $G$ represents the union of the edge sets of the dominating graph $\D(G)$ and $G(\gamma)$, where the latter is extended to dominating sets of all cardinalities.
 By combining these two separate models, the reconfiguration graph gains the guaranteed connectivity of the TAR model, while also allowing for the ability to transition between dominating sets of the same cardinality according to the TS model.
 For an illustration of this joint model, see Figure~\ref{fig:TARS_example}, which depicts the TARS-graph of $K_{1,3}$, where the solid edges correspond to edges given by the TAR model and the dotted edges correspond to edges given by the TS model.
-Note that we will often abuse notation and refer to dominating sets of $G$ interchangeably with vertices of $\ve(G)$, as it is clear from context whether we are referring to $G$ or to $\ve(G)$.
+In particular, this choice of seed graph highlights that we include TS edges between dominating sets of all cardinalities; not just those of minimum cardinality, since there is a unique dominating set of $K_{1,3}$ of minimum cardinality.
+Note that we will often abuse terminology and refer to dominating sets of $G$ interchangeably with vertices of $\ve(G)$ when it is clear from context whether we are referring to $G$ or to $\ve(G)$.

 We provide several relevant definitions in the coming paragraphs, but we refer the reader to~\cite{BM08} for any undefined graph-theoretic terms.